COVID-19: Keeping our campus safe

-Employees who travel beyond the scope of their normal day-to-day routines are required to quarantine for 10 calendar days per CDC guidelines after returning home and submit a negative test result to the College before returning to work.
+Unless they have been fully vaccinated for COVID-19, employees who travel domestically beyond the scope of their normal day-to-day routines are required to quarantine based on current CDC guidelines after returning home and submit a negative test result to the College before returning to work.

 Employees placed in quarantine will work remotely, as possible.
 Employees who cannot work remotely are placed on paid leave as a provision of the Families First Coronavirus Response Act.

-Employees are asked to submit their negative test result at Earlham.edu/coronavirus/submit.
+Employees are asked to submit their negative test result at Earlham.edu/coronavirus/employee-test-result-submission.

 Individuals with a positive test result should submit their information via the contact tracing portal set up by the contact tracing team.
 By submitting a positive test result, the College’s contact tracing team will be automatically notified to begin a new investigation.

 If a person has been identified as having been in ongoing close contact with an infected individual on campus, they will receive an e-mail and/or phone call from our contact tracing team.
 They may also be contacted by contact tracers with the Indiana State Department of Health.
 Teaching faculty will also receive an e-mail notification if one of their students must isolate or quarantine for COVID-related reasons.

 Unless they have already been fully vaccinated, anyone identified by the contact tracing team will need to self-isolate for a period of at least 10 days, regardless of whether they are experiencing symptoms, before returning to class or work.
 After 10 days, and once they are free from a fever for more than 24 hours without the use of fever-reducing drugs and your other symptoms have improved, they must obtain a negative test result, if testing remains available, near the end of their self-isolation.